The Yes Men

-The Yes Men are a culture jamming activist duo and network of supporters created by Jacques Servin and Igor Vamos.
-Through various actions, the Yes Men primarily aim to raise awareness about problematic social and political issues.
-To date, the duo have produced three films: The Yes Men (2003), The Yes Men Fix the World (2009), and The Yes Men Are Revolting (2014).
-In these films, they impersonate entities that they dislike, a practice that they call "identity correction."
-The Yes Men operate under the mission statement that lies can expose truth.
-They create and maintain fake websites similar to ones they intend to spoof, which have led to numerous interview, conference, and TV talk show invitations.
-They espouse the belief that corporations and governmental organizations often act in dehumanizing ways toward the public.
-Elaborate props are sometimes part of the ruse (e.g. Survivaball), as shown in their 2003 DVD release The Yes Men.
-The Yes Men have collaborated with other groups of similar interest, including Improv Everywhere, Andrew Boyd and Steve Lambert.
+The Yes Men are a group of culture-jamming artist-activists led by Jacques Servin and Igor Vamos.
+They came to prominence during the 1999 WTO conference in Seattle when they created a fake WTO website.
+Through parody, the Yes Men aim to raise awareness about problematic social and political issues.
+They espouse a belief that corporations and governmental organizations often behave in dehumanizing ways toward the public, which can be partly combatted with mocking humor.
+To date, the group has produced three films: The Yes Men (2003), The Yes Men Fix the World (2009), and The Yes Men Are Revolting (2014).
+In the films, the Yes Men impersonate corporate and government entities that they dislike, a practice they call "identity correction."

+The Yes Men operate under the philosophy that lies can expose truth.
+In addition to maintaining fake websites, their "hijinks" sometimes entail elaborate props (e.g., Survivaball).
+The group's antics have brought them media attention and invitations to conferences and TV talk shows.
+Over the years, Servin and Vamos have collaborated with other like-minded comedic artists, including Improv Everywhere, Andrew Boyd, and Steve Lambert.

 Background

-According to Servin, the Yes Men concept initially sprang from their creation of a fake website spoofing the World Trade Organization.
-To the surprise of Servin and Vamos, many believed the site to be authentic, and the two were consequently contacted to speak at a conference in Austria.
-Since this time, the Yes Men have continued performing large-scale hoaxes, in what they describe as a collaborative effort with journalists to help the media tell stories which they believe are important.